 - What are your highest data security threats?
 Determine what your biggest vulnerabilities are and where they lie.
 There are a number of evolving threats, internal and external, that law firms need to evaluate.
 Email systems, vast unstructured data, employees and human error, cross-border exchanges of personal data, ransomware, malware, and wiperware are just some of the highest threats facing law firms today.
 You won’t have a bottomless well of resources to protect against every potential threat, so you need to take stock of your biggest vulnerabilities and make realistic prioritizations of what you can protect against.

 - Have you defined Identity and Privileged Access Management protocols?
 Determine your data access structure and where permissions should be managed.
 This will involve proposing owners for all data, how access is granted and what policies, procedures and reporting is in place so that you can audit all of the required information regularly.
-Managing the people that have the keys to the castle is vital.
-Having security around how Privileged Access is granted and managed will reduce risks.
+Managing the people that have the keys to the castle is vital, so having security around how Privileged Access is granted and managed will reduce risks.

 - How much of your data is on a C-Drive vs. a Document Management System (DMS)?
 Legal data systems are complex and document-intensive, involving both digital and paper-based information that are often improperly managed, displaced, and even housed on flawed or unsecure networks.
 Law firms face a dual conflict: the need for confidential files and sensitive information to be readily accessible and searchable, as well as a proper security apparatus to keep their managed data secure and compliant.
 Your Document Management System (DMS) is a cog in your law firm’s greater data security wheel, yet users often store copies and original versions of work on their laptops and desktop computers (C-Drive) instead of in the DMS where it belongs.